-SMALL BUSINESS PERSONS AND EGALITARIANISM
+Small Business Persons and Egalitarianism

 Small business persons have every reason in the world to desire an egalitarian revolution in the United States.
-Their lives in an egalitarian society would be improved in terms of both their material standard of living and their emotional well-being.
+Their lives in an egalitarian society (as described on this website) would be improved in terms of both their material standard of living and their emotional well-being.
 Here's why.

 First, let's see who exactly we're talking about with the phrase "small business person."
 A 2013 Forbes Magazine article, "16 Surprising Statistics about Small Businesses," reports that while the Small Business Administration defines a small business as one having fewer than 500 employees, of the 28 million such small businesses in the United States, a whopping 22.5 million (80%) are run by self-employed persons with no additional payroll or employees.